AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

 First, create the Byline Component node structure and define a dialog.
 This represents the Component in AEM and implicitly defines the component's resource type by its location in the JCR.

 The dialog exposes the interface with which content authors can provide.
-For this implementation, the AEM WCM Core Component's **Image** component will be leveraged to handle the authoring and rendering of the Byline's image, so it will be set as our component's `sling:resourceSuperType`.
+For this implementation, the AEM WCM Core Component's **Image** component is leveraged to handle the authoring and rendering of the Byline's image, so it must be set as our component's `sling:resourceSuperType`.

 ### Create Component Definition {#create-component-definition}